Corey Kluber shuts down Cubs as Indians win Game 1

 While Kluber dominated, Cubs starter Jon Lester -- a two-time World Series winner when he was with the Boston Red Sox -- faltered early.
 He needed just five pitches to get the first two outs in the bottom of the first inning.
 But then Lester got shaky, and Cleveland pounced.

-The following batter, shortstop Francisco Lindor, singled.
+The following batter, shortstop Francisco Lindor, singled and stole second.
 The next two batters, first baseman Mike Napoli and designated hitter Carlos Santana, walked, loading the bases.

 Up next was third baseman Jose Ramirez, hitting a dribbler toward third base, driving in Lindor for the first run.
 The next batter, left fielder Brandon Guyer, was hit by a pitch, sending home Napoli for a 2-0 lead.